hannahdesmond/mastery-curriculum/chapter4/README.md

 1. If I roll higher than my opponent, I win.

-Let's agree now that the program returning `false` means 'I lose', and `true` means 'I win.
+Let's agree now that the program returning `false` means 'I lose', and `true` means 'I win'.

 - _**Write the dice game as above.**_
 - _**Upgrade the dice game: now both I and my opponent roll two six-sided dice each.**_